42xel/BAPL2/README.md

 ```

 A point worthy of mention is that forward declaration is not necessary for simple reccursion.
-In the above examples, `f` and `pow2` can alread be used in the rhs of an assignation whose lhs is a function pattern where they appear.
+In the above examples, `f` and `pow2` can already be used in the rhs of an assignement whose lhs is a function pattern where they appear.

-For crossed reduction, the program (the compiler) just needs to know the variable names exist at the moment of declaring the functions.
+For crossed recursion, the program (the compiler) just needs to know the variable names exist at the moment of using them in the declaration of the functions.

-The same way one can imagine pointers of pointers in C/C++, there are function pattern of function pattern in FeAsKo, denoted :
+The same way one can use pointers of pointers in C/C++, there are function patterns of function patterns in FeAsKo, denoted :
 ```
 ## f p1 p2
 ```